Rogdham/pyzstd/index.rst

     So a zstd data doesn't have an end marker like other compression formats.

-    Due to zstd's this characteristic, :py:class:`ZstdCompressor` object can still compress data after flushing a frame. :py:class:`ZstdDecompressor` object doesn't have a ``.eof`` maker, can decompress data endlessly as long as data is provided.
+    Due to zstd's this characteristic, :py:class:`ZstdCompressor` object can still compress data after flushing a frame.

     **Block**